That’s the average attention span of a person (and a goldfish, in case you’re wondering).

-A user-friendly website ensures that each user’s experience is easy, effortless, and pleasant.
-Creating a website that’s considered user-friendly involves a combination of things like readability, navigation, mobile-optimization, and load time — all of which are aimed at enabling a user to quickly and efficiently navigate the site to find exactly what they’re looking for.
+A user-friendly website involves a combination of readability, navigation, mobile-optimization, and load time — all of which enable a user to quickly and efficiently navigate the site.

-Readability is synonymous with “scan-ability.”
-A user should be able to quickly skim for keywords and phrases to locate the answer they’re looking for.
-Some best practices to keep in mind are keeping website copy short and simple by employing bulleted lists, frequent subheadings, plenty of white space, and short paragraphs.
+Readability is synonymous with “skim-ability.”
+A user should be able to quickly skim for keywords and phrases to locate useful information.

 Another key element of user-friendly website design is mobile optimization.
 Now more than ever, users are interacting with websites through their mobile devices.
-In fact, Google says that 61% of users are unlikely to return to a site if they had trouble accessing it through mobile, and 40% will go on to visit a competitor’s site instead.
-That could be a serious blow to companies that are trying to grow their business through their website, so mobile optimization should be viewed as a requirement for companies during their website’s design phase, and as they adapt to remain relevant to their customers.
+In fact, Google says that 61% of users are unlikely to return to a site if they had trouble accessing it through mobile, with 40% actually leaving to visit a competitor’s site instead.
+In fact, Google now indexes and ranks all websites based exclusively on the mobile version.
+This means that having a website that is not mobile-friendly will negatively affect your SEO and search engine visibility.

-Load time is the amount of time it takes for a website’s components to load, and it’s a giant factor in an overall user-friendly website experience.
-Typically, businesses should aim for a load time of no more than four to six seconds.
-Anything beyond that will drive users away from the site — and that’s not even the worst of it.
-On top of deterring users from learning about a business, a poor load time can even have a serious negative impact on a website’s Google search rankings.
+Page speed is the amount of time it takes for a website’s components to load, and it’s a giant factor in the overall user-friendly website experience.
+Typically, you should aim for a load speed of no more than 2 to 3 seconds.
+Anything beyond that can drive users away from the site — and that’s not even the worst of it.

-A bad user experience as a result of poor website design can ultimately be crippling to a business — both online and off.
+Bad user experience can ultimately be crippling to your business’s website — both online and off.
 In fact, 57% of users say they will not recommend a business with a poorly designed mobile site.
-It’s important to take user experience seriously and create a user-friendly experience for every customer, both new and old.
-After all, your business’s website is seen as a reflection of the business itself.